 Certification as a Medical Coding Specialist means that a coder has:

-There are personal benefits to becoming a certified medical coder, including:
+There are personal benefits to becoming a certified medical coder:

 Are you a member of another organization?

-Approved applicants will receive a PAHCS CMSCS (Certified Multi-Specialty Coding Specialist).
+Approved applicants will receive a PAHCS CMCS (Certified Medical Coding Specialist).

 Additionally, PAHCS certified coders will not be required to take an ICD-10-CM proficiency exam to keep their credentials, and PAHCS provides its members opportunities to receive the full, 2-year CEU requirement (24 CEUs) FREE.